B&B Italia: History

 Over 3% of B&B Italia's annual sales is reinvested in research and development.
 In 2010, a foaming department for upholstery was established with an investment of 4 million euros.

-From the entry of The Carlyle Group into Investindustrial's design plan, Design Holding was born in September 2018 with the aim of creating the Italian hub of high-end interior design and then becoming it internationally.
+With the entry of The Carlyle Group into Investindustrial's design plan, Design Holding was born in September 2018 with the aim of creating the Italian hub of high-end interior design.
+Later, it became international.
 The brands already controlled by Investindustrial are part of the new company, led by Gabriele Del Torchio: Flos, B&B Italia and the Danish Louis Poulsen.

-The B&B Italia group owns the B&B Italia, Maxalto, Azucena and Arclinea brands and reached 201.4 million in revenues in 2019 with exports accounting for over 80%.
-Sales in 80 countries through a network of 10 flagship stores, 70 single-brand stores and 1000 resellers.
+The B&B Italia Group owns the brands B&B Italia, Maxalto, Azucena, and Arclinea.
+In 2019, it reported revenues of €201.4 million, with exports accounting for over 80% of total sales.
+Its products are sold in 80 countries through a distribution network comprising 10 flagship stores, 70 single-brand stores, and approximately 1,000 resellers.

+In January 2025, the group announced the appointment of Piero Gandini as Executive Chairman.
+Gandini, known for his leadership at Flos and his contributions to Italian design, took over from Daniel Lalonde.
+The transition reflects the group's intention to strengthen its governance and strategic focus on international growth.

+Flos B&B Italia Group is jointly owned by investment firms Investindustrial and Carlyle Group.

 Collections

 B&B Italia has two divisions; the Home Division (focused on the residential market) and the Contract Division (for hospitality, marine, retail and offices).
 There are two brands; B&B Italia and Maxalto.
-Within B&B Italia there are four collections.
+Within B&B Italia, there are four collections.

 B&B Italia Home: Defined by products such as the Up Series Chair by Gaetano Pesce, the Charles Sofa by Antonio Citterio, Tufty Time by Patricia Urquiola and The Moon System Sofa by Zaha Hadid, the B&B Italia Home Collection is the base upon which the company was built.

 Maxalto: The Maxalto Collection was established in 1975.
 The collection includes products with shapes drawing inspiration from the typologies and styles of French design between the two World Wars.
 Maxalto is a line of interior furnishings designed and coordinated by Antonio Citterio.
-Maxalto is often sold within B&B Italia stores but has in the last decade established itself more and more as its own brand.
+Maxalto is often sold within B&B Italia stores, but in the last decade, has established itself more and more as its own brand.
 The first stand alone Maxalto store opened in Paris, France.
-In 2008 the first monobrand store in the US opened in Chicago, Illinois, followed soon after by Miami, Florida.
+In 2008, the first monobrand store in the US opened in Chicago, Illinois, followed soon after by one in Miami, Florida.

 There are four collections within Maxalto: Apta, Simplice, AC and, released in 2010, Acro.
 Maxalto was featured in 2008 in the James Bond film Quantum of Solace.

 B&B Italia Outdoor: Designed for indoor/outdoor living.
 It started with Canasta by Patricia Urquiola in 2007.
 Since then, the collection has grown to include pieces by Jean-Marie Massaud and Marcel Wanders in addition to new pieces by Patricia Urquiola and Atelier Oï.
 New products for the line are being designed by Naoto Fukasawa and Antonio Citterio.